 The 1998 enactment of the Digital Millennium Copyright Act (DMCA) represents the most comprehensive reform of United States copyright law in a generation.
 The DMCA updates U.S. copyright law for the digital age.
 Key among the topics included in the DMCA are provisions concerning the circumvention of copyright protection systems, fair use in a digital environment, and online service provider (OSP) liability (including details on safe harbors, damages, and "notice and takedown" practices).

-Note: The computing rights of users of the HSC network may be terminated if they repeatedly infringe the rights of copyright owners.
+Important: The computing rights of users of the HSC network may be terminated if they repeatedly infringe the rights of copyright owners.

 The distribution of copyrighted materials without permission (over the Internet) can be a violation of federal law.
 HSC users should not download or distribute copyrighted materials without appropriate permissions.
 If you wish to download copyrighted material, find out how to acquire it legally and take steps to ensure that your computer is not used for illegal file sharing.